 Clearing up the smoke: Medical marijuana in southwest Michigan

 Medical marijuana is already in Michiana, but its presence is growing.
-So ABC57’s Taylor Popielarz spent the last few weeks learning the rules and regulations of a drug that’s not going anywhere.

 At a Buchanan city commission meeting on Monday, February 12, city leaders voted unanimously to grant their first medical marijuana permits to the guys behind Redbud Roots.